From Dream to Reality: Voices of Hope and Action

 We are excited to share that the Celebrating Black History program includes a Speaker Series highlighting inspiring guests that are dedicated to advancing social justice in the spirit of supporting diverse community development, eliminating economic gaps, and promoting enriched scholarship access & opportunities.
 Additional information will be made available in January and February.

-We encourage you to register to attend as this information becomes available.
+We encourage you to register to attend the Speaker Series events below:

 LUC faculty, staff, students, and alumni are invited to participate in the MLK Book Discussion.
 We will commemorate Civil Rights icon, the late Congressman John Lewis.
 Congressman Lewis won the NAACP Image Award for Outstanding Literary Work, and we are excited to explore a rich discussion about his book, Across That Bridge: A Vision for Change and the Future of America, on January 29 from 12:00PM - 1:00PM CST.
 We encourage you to bring your lunch.